Igigog/anomaly-modding-book/src/meta/contributing.md

 3. You're awesome.
 Probably.
 Now ping Igigog#6387 in Discord to get your pull request reviewed.

 4. Done.
 Your changes are added to the main book.

-___

-### P.S

-If you will be using VSCodium or VSCode, it is recommended to install markdown extensions to make life easier or to avoid messing up the book structure.

-For example such as:

-- [markdownlint](https://open-vsx.org/extension/DavidAnson/vscode-markdownlint) - This is a rule library for encouraging standards and consistency for Markdown files.